InsightEdge/insightedge-ctr-demo/doc/doc.md

 * device_conn_type
 * C14-C21 -- anonymized categorical variables

-Let's see how many rows in the training dataset:
+Let's see how many rows are in the training dataset:

 ```scala
 val totalCount = df.count()